Quansight/Quansight-website/migration-plan.md

 - Storyblok webhook in Vercel
 - Nx infrastructure (if moving to single-app project)
 - Tokens from `.env`; the `.env` file shrinks dramatically
+- **ESLint** removed from the Labs pre-commit hook (was run via Nx;
+  `apps/labs/` has no standalone ESLint config).
+Pre-commit now runs Prettier only.
+Notable loss: `eslint-plugin-jsx-a11y` no longer catches accessibility issues (missing alt text, unlabelled buttons, bad ARIA) on commit.
+Consider adding `@astrojs/eslint` to `apps/labs/` as a follow-up.
+  Note: `apps/consulting/` previously shared the same Nx-driven pre-commit hook; it now also gets Prettier-only, which is a regression for that app too — its ESLint config still exists but is no longer enforced on commit.

 ### 2.4 What stays